+Rising Star Casino Hotel Lease through October 2027 and Option to Purchase.
+The Company's Indiana subsidiary, Gaming Entertainment (Indiana) LLC, leases a 104-room hotel at Rising Star Casino Resort.
 At any time during the lease term, the Company has the option to purchase the hotel at a price based upon the project's original cost of \$7.7 million (see Note 3), reduced by the cumulative principal finance lease payments made by the Company during the lease term.
-At December 31, 2020, such net amount was \$3.8 million.
+At December 31, 2021, such net amount was \$3.3 million.
 Upon expiration of the lease term in October 2027, (i) the Landlord has the right to sell the hotel to the Company, and (ii) the Company has the option to purchase the hotel.
 In either case, the purchase price is \$1 plus closing costs.
-The lease agreement is not guaranteed by the parent company or any subsidiary, other than Gaming Entertainment (Indiana) LLC, and has customary provisions in the event of a default.